Rural Migrant Health

 How can rural healthcare organizations and other community organizations help migrant farmworkers access healthcare and get health insurance coverage?

-Healthcare organizations and community organizations can refer uninsured migrant farmworkers to Migrant Health Centers or other Federally Qualified Health Centers.
+Healthcare organizations and community organizations can refer uninsured migrant farmworkers to Migrant Health Centers or other Federally Qualified Health Centers (FQHCs).
 These HRSA-supported health centers are open to everyone.
 Individuals who do not have health insurance will be able to pay for services based on a sliding-fee scale.
 Payment is based on income and household size.
-Migrant Clinicians Network offers an interactive tool for locating health centers across the U.S. that will provide healthcare and continued treatment for migrant farmworker patients.
+Migrant Clinicians Network offers an interactive tool for locating Migrant Health Centers across the U.S. that will provide healthcare and continued treatment for migrant farmworker patients.
+HRSA offers a Find a Health Center tool, which can be used to locate the nearest FQHC, including Migrant Health Centers.

-Referrals can also be made to their state’s Medicaid and Children's Health Insurance Program (CHIP).
+Organizations may also want to refer migrant farmworkers to their state’s Medicaid and Children's Health Insurance Program (CHIP).
 Farmworkers and their families may be eligible to apply for Medicaid or CHIP to reduce the cost of health insurance.
 U.S. citizens or residents with a green card who have been lawfully present in the U.S. for more than 5 years may qualify for Medicaid, contingent on the state where they live and their income.
-In addition, farmworkers who are lawfully present immigrants (U.S. citizens, green-card holders, U- and T-visa holders, etc.) can apply for health insurance through the Health Insurance Marketplaces and may receive tax credits.
+In addition, farmworkers who are lawfully present immigrants, such as U.S. citizens, green-card holders, U- and T-visa holders, can apply for health insurance through the Health Insurance Marketplaces and may receive tax credits.
 These tax credits will lower their monthly health insurance premiums.

 Many social service organizations, Migrant Health Centers, and other Federally Qualified Health Centers have trained outreach and enrollment staff, including certified application counselors and navigators, to provide health insurance application assistance.
 Farmworkers and their families can be referred to one of these agencies that provide assistance with the application for healthcare coverage.
 Find Local Help is a tool identifying local and state agencies that help with the application process for accessing health insurance through the Marketplace.

-Besides outreach and enrollment staff, other staff at healthcare and social service organizations can also help assist farmworkers by receiving basic training on the Affordable Care Act (ACA) so that they can provide accurate information about health insurance options to farmworkers and their families.
-Access to Healthcare provides information about ACA and offers guides to help organizations and their staff assist farmworkers in applying for health insurance.
+Besides outreach and enrollment staff, other staff at healthcare and social service organizations can also help assist farmworkers by receiving basic training on health insurance options so that they can provide accurate information about health insurance options to farmworkers and their families.
+Farmworker Justice's Access to Healthcare page provides information and guides to help organizations and their staff assist farmworkers in applying for health insurance.

-Additional information about access to healthcare for uninsured migrant farmworkers can be found in The ACA and Farmworkers: A Curriculum for Promotores de Salud and Community Advocates.
+Additional information about access to healthcare for uninsured migrant farmworkers can be found in the Farmworker Justice resource, The ACA and Farmworkers: A Curriculum for Promotores de Salud and Community Advocates.

 Are there model programs or successful strategies that can be implemented to support health services focused on the rural migrant farmworker population?